Uncertainty Quantification for Prior-Data Fitted Networks using Martingale Posteriors: Further experimental results and details

-\subsection{Computational Environment}
+\subsection{Computational environment}

-All computations except for the pure TabPFN rollout were performed on a user PC with Intel(R) Core(TM) i7-8665U CPU @ 1.90GHz, 8 cores, 16 GB RAM, using Python 3.12.7.
-Run times of each experiment do not exceed 24 hours.
-For the TabPFN rollout, computations were done on a GeForce RTX 4070 Ti GPU, with every single experiment exceeding 1 hour of runtime.
-All experiments using TabPFN are run with \texttt{tabpfn==2.0.5}.
+All computations were performed on a user PC with a GeForce RTX 4070 Ti GPU using Python 3.12.7.
+The total run time of the experiments does not exceed 24 hours.
+All experiments are run with versions \texttt{tabpfn==2.0.5} (\texttt{n\_estimators=8}) and \texttt{tabicl==2.0.3} (\texttt{n\_estimators=2}).

-GPT 4o and GPT o3-mini-high are called via OpenAI's UI.
-DeepSeek R1 is called from its UI at \url{www.deepseek.com}.
-All other methods are implemented from scratch by the authors.